Changes to Agricultural Property Relief (APR) and Business Property Relief (BPR)

 If you think your estate will be subject to IHT when you pass away then the first immediate step is to take advice on how the tax will apply to you.
 There will be a number of options available to reduce the impact of IHT, both during your lifetime and by making provisions in your Will.

 If your estate is reliant on APR or BPR then it may be worth considering if any further steps should be taken now.
-For example, if a cap on relief is ultimately introduced then would it be prudent to make sensible lifetime gifts of qualifying assets, either directly to your intended beneficiaries or onto a trust for their benefit.
+For example, if your estate surpasses the 2.5m allowance then it would be prudent to make sensible lifetime gifts of qualifying assets, either directly to your intended beneficiaries or onto a trust for their benefit.
 This type of action is not without consequences and so detailed advice should be taken before you proceed.

 Many farming and business owners will have assets earmarked for the next generation and may be comfortable making that gift now to take advantage of the existing rules and protect their family from any changes in the future.
 Such a gift has a number of other consequences, such as a loss of income from that asset and other tax implications, capital gains tax in particular.

 If you would like to discuss your estate and the potential impact of any future changes then please speak to us today.
-Price Bailey’s IHT advisors are available to discuss your unique situation and advise accordingly.
 Equally, our comprehensive IHT frequently asked questions guide may assist you.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.